 China QC inspections: Why doing 100% inspection rate may not be beneficial

-China QC inspections work as a filter.
+China Quality Inspection and Control services work as a filter.
 The more they are performed, the more defects are likely to get caught.

 It’s because of this that more and more buyers don’t want to use the conventional international AQL standard of random inspections.
 Buyers are less convinced their manufacturers are producing their goods consistently under the correct quality level, motivating them to check 100% of their goods.